redirectionio/libredirectionio/README.md

 You only to install this library if you wish to compile apache or nginx proxies or build the web assembly module.

+### Library

-You will need rust to compile this library, then simply run the following command:
+You need rust and cargo to compile this library, to install on your system run the following commands:

 ```
-cargo build --release
+autoreconf -i
+./configure
+make
 ```

-This will produce a `redirectionio.h` header file (inside the `target` directory) and library files `.a` and `.so` inside the `target/release` directory
+You can run `make install` to install your module to the current nginx module folder (you may need root permissions in order to do so).

-## Web Assembly
+### Web Assembly

-To build the web assembly module you will need `wasm-pack` then simply run:
+To build the web assembly module you will need `wasm-pack` and then run:

 ```
 wasm-pack build